altruios/namshubettulpa/public/namshubettuple/vows.md

 ~Martha paused, considering.~
 "That’s probably it"
 *Rossin nodded.*
-"You don’t have infinite space, infinite resources in your brain - don’t fill too much with random data."
+"You don’t have infinite space, infinite resources in your brain. don’t fill too much with junk."
 *Martha nodded.*
 *Walking back into the restroom before closing the door.*
 *She turned off the water and disrobed, she hadn’t any other clothes, so...*
 'eh, close enough'
 ~at least she could clean herself.~
-*Dipping in the bath she opened the bible to random pages, glancing at a few passages.*
+*Dipping in the bath she opened the bible to random pages* ~she glanced at a few passages.~
 ~Each stuck in her mind - added to a list.~
 *She did this for a few minutes and then closed the book - then her eyes.*
 *Holding her nose she dipped below the water.*
-~When she was done - dried and clothed again, she recalled the list.~ ~Each item was perfectly remembered - or so she thought~ *she moved out into the other room, and grabbed a small pencil and notepad by the phone.*
+~When she was done - dried and clothed again, she recalled the list.~ ~Each item was perfectly remembered - or so she thought~ *she moved out into the other room*
+*Martha grabbed a small pencil and notepad by the phone.*
 *She wrote out passages - word for word.*
 ~When she was done - she compared them to the book - all perfectly remembered.~ "So what, I have a perfect memory?"